angel-dart/gitbook/Controllers.md

 }
 ```

-Rather than extending from `Routable`, controllers return an `AngelConfigurer` when called.
-This configurer will wire all your routes for you.
+Rather than extending from `Routable`, controllers act as [plugins](https://github.com/angel-dart/angel/wiki/Using-Plug-ins) when called.
+This pseudo-plugin will wire all your routes for you.

-# @Expose()
+## @Expose()
 The glue that holds it all together is the `Expose` annotation:

 ```dart